Insider intel on how to access some of NYC, Brooklyn, and Queen’s best museums for free

 The Queens Museum is most famous for the Panorama, built by Robert Moses for the 1964 World’s Fair.
 This 9,335-square-foot architectural model includes every single building constructed before 1992 in all five boroughs—that’s a total of 895,000 individual structures.
 It’s worth the visit just to see the Panorama alone.
 We also love their variety of inclusive family programming.

-How to Get In for Free: Pay what you wish—always; kids under age of 18 are always free.
+How to Get In for Free: Pay what you wish—always; kids under the age of 18 are always free.

 New York City Building